ZEN-universe/ZEN-explorer/README.md

 > This means that the ZEN Temple always has the latest version of the ZEN Explorer.
 If at some point the ZEN Temple should have a specific version of the ZEN Explorer, the pulling of the correct version should be done on Temple side.

 ## Running the explorer
 The project uses Svelte (https://svelte.dev/) and Typescript (https://www.typescriptlang.org/).
-In order to create browser readble files (`.html`, `.css`, and `.js`) from these framework files (`.svelte` and `.ts`) Vite is used (https://vite.dev/).
+In order to create browser readble files (`.html`, `.css`, and `.js`) from these framework files (`.svelte` and `.ts`) transpilation is necessary which is done by Vite (https://vite.dev/).

-On a conceptual scale, the ZEN Explorer is a static website which means that it is a collection of `.html`, `.css`, and `.js` files that are not dependant on the user that fetches them.
+On a larger scale, the ZEN Explorer is a static website which means that it is a collection of `.html`, `.css`, and `.js` files that are not dependant on the user that fetches them.
-In these static files, API calls to ZEN Temple are being processed using the standard Javascript Fetch API (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+API calls to ZEN Temple are being processed using the standard Javascript Fetch API (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 Therefore, in order for the explorer to be working, a running ZEN Temple API Server is necessary.
 You can either start this server locally by your own (which would be running under http://0.0.0.0:8000/api by default) or you can use one of the API server that is hosted on our VM, for example https://zen-garden.ethz.ch/api.
 This URL has to be defined in the .env file and if you specify http://0.0.0.0:8000/api, you also need a running ZEN-Temple instance on your machine.

-In general, you will probably use one of the following to options:
+In general, you will probably use one of the following to approaches:

 ### Local Development on Explorer and Temple
 If you have to work on both ends, ZEN Temple and ZEN Explorer, you can follow these steps: